-As described in Note 2, during 2020 and 2019 the Foundation's Board of Governors approved a distribution policy of 4.0% for 2020 and 2019.
-A spendable amount of \$6,156,749 will be made available for grantmaking from these endowments during 2021.
-A spendable amount of \$6,438,147 was made available for grantmaking from these endowments during 2020.
-In addition, \$2,073,146 and \$2,293,161 remained as spendable as a result of previous years available-to-spend amounts which had not been distributed as of December 31, 2020 and 2019, respectively.
+As described in Note 2, during 2021 and 2020, the Foundation's Board of Governors approved a distribution policy of 4.0%.
+A spendable amount of \$7,241,157 will be made available for grantmaking from these endowments during 2022.
+A spendable amount of \$6,156,749 was made available for grantmaking from these endowments during 2021.
+In addition, \$1,607,854 and \$2,073,146 remained as spendable as a result of previous years available-to-spend amounts which had not been distributed as of December 31, 2021 and 2020, respectively.
 Although the Foundation does not intend to spend from its board designated endowment funds, other than amounts appropriated per the Board's annual distribution policy approval, these amounts could be made available if necessary.